 In the 1960s, McDonald’s was popular enough to have sold billions of burgers; home-cooked meals had plenty of butter; and American apple pie with refined white sugar and a glass of whole milk for desert was a tradition.
 So the argument that the progressive increase in obesity is due to fast food consumption is debatable.
 As we step back, factors beyond nutrition come into view.

 A noticeable change in the digital age is that nearly everything is delivered to our seats.
-The library, the theater, the concert, the mall, even grocery shopping are all accessible from our desktop or sofa.
+The library, the theater, the concert, the mall, even grocery shopping is all accessible from our desktop or sofa.
 With tremendous health risks, technology has bred an increasingly sedentary generation.
 This has spawned the emerging field of “inactivity physiology.”

 Can We Burn All the Calories We Consume?